Thursday, Aug 1, 2019 - Tuesday, Dec 31, 2019

 “This generous opportunity continues our efforts to make it easier for schools to access Rock Springs Nature Center and the conservation areas,” says Macon County Conservation District Executive Director, Paul Marien.
 “We’re thrilled the Decatur Audubon Society is making field trip transportation available to teachers and students.”

-This opportunity follows on the heels of the Decatur Audubon Society funding 30 school buses in 2017, and funding another 20 in partnership with the Macon County Conservation Foundation in spring 2018.
+This opportunity follows on the heels of the Decatur Audubon Society funding: 30 school buses in 2017, another 20 in partnership with the Macon County Conservation Foundation in spring 2018, and 20 more in fall 2018.